Meet the team

 Michael Ford

-Michael is a senior associate and co-leader of the Materials team.
+Michael is a partner and co-leader of the Materials team.
 With a first-class MEng and a DPhil in Materials Science from the University of Oxford, he works with patent applications across the whole spectrum of materials.
 He has particular experience in drafting and prosecuting applications relating to metals and alloys, minerals, electrochromics, semiconductor device fabrication and fibre-reinforced composites, and works with SMEs, universities and multinationals.
 He also advises on freedom-to-operate and has experience of EPO opposition proceedings.
 Michael has a special interest in the use of computer modelling in the development of new materials and carried out research in this area at the University of Oxford, the Ruhr-Universität Bochum and the University of California, Santa Barbara.

 Joanne Addison

-Jo is a senior associate.
+Jo is a partner.
 Having an MSci in physical chemistry with research involving aluminosilicates, Jo works on a wide range of materials technologies.
 She works with SMEs, start-ups, universities and multinationals and has particular experience in drafting and prosecuting applications relating to functionalized fabrics, fiber-reinforced composites, batteries, diamond technologies, fuel cells and semiconductor device fabrication.
 Jo advises on all stages of the life cycle of a patent, from the initial drafting and examination of patent applications to post-grant validity challenges such as EPO oppositions.
 She also advises on freedom-to-operate and infringement issues.

 Luke Dent